 This is the single most important marketing action you can take.
 The writing is the key.
 Doubtless dozens of great "how-to-get-new-business" ideas pass through your head every day.
 How to make sense of them all?
-How to replace your attorney hat with a marketer hat and take next steps?
+How to replace your attorney hat with a marketer hat and take the next step?
 Start writing, even if it's just a single page.

 The process of committing important details to paper requires a clarity that makes all the difference.
-No matter what you do next, begin by crafting the answers to these questions: what service do you provide?
-Who are your customers?
-Who are your competitors?
-How is your service better than theirs?
-What are your strengths and weaknesses?
-What is the best way to find (and engage) your customers?
-And: how much money do you need, monthly, to stay in business?
+No matter what you do next, begin by crafting the answers to these questions: What are your financial goals?
+Is your objective to generate more billable hours or command a higher rate?
+Do you want to attract more of the same types of clients/cases or a different kind of client/case altogether?
+Who are your prospective clients?
+What is the best way to find (and engage) them?

 These basic, yet critical questions are the beginning of a plan.
-The answers contain information that is essential to the growth of your business.
-You begin to see things, for example, in terms of your customers' needs.
-(Your legal service answers those needs and a marketing message should explain this).
-You develop an understanding of your target market and where to find it.
-Equally important: where not to find it.
-(Probably don't need to advertise to C-level execs at big pharmaceutical companies in the Yellow Pages.)
+The answers contain information that is essential to the growth of your practice.
+You begin to see things, for example, in terms of your clients' needs.
+Your service answers these needs, and a marketing message should explain this.
+You develop an understanding of your target market and where to find it-and equally important, where not to find it.
+If your target is C-level execs at big pharmaceutical companies, you probably don't need to advertise in the Yellow Pages.